P0w3rChi3f/CTE-2103/CTE-2103-Week5.md

   * `... <CTRL> + <c>`
   * `[root@localhost ~]#`

+### Lesson 7 Summary

+* From both a defensive and offensive perspective, SSH tunnels provide users with the assurance that their end-to-end communications are secure in a potentially hostile environment
+* Attackers use secure tunneling to hide, obscure and redirect their traffic, subverting the security of existing infrastructure
+* Network defenders must be familiar with the use and application of secure tunnels to counter network attacks and to detect and trace the origin of intrusions

 ___

 ## Exercise - Module 2, Lesson 7 – Tunneling and Data Exfiltration